 Because nuclear medicine procedures are able to image the functions of the body at the molecular level, they offer the potential to identify disease in its earliest stages as well as a patient’s response to therapeutic interventions.
 In fact, a bone scan can often find bone abnormalities much earlier than a regular x-ray exam.

-A look to the future of PET Scans
+The future of PET Scans is here!

 If you can see it, you can detect it.